-The purpose of yoga is to yoke the mind.
-In a sense, the goal is to lasso the beast and gain control over its nonsense.
+A central purpose of yoga is to yoke the mind, to control it rather than let it control us.
 Before we can do this, we need to understand how the mind works.
-Once we understand what the yoga sutras call the five modifications of the mind, we can work with our minds.
-In other words, we can learn to control the mind, not allow it to control us.
-That is yoga.
+Once we understand what the yoga sutras call the five modifications of the mind, we’ll know how to approach working with our minds.

 How the Mind Works: A Yogi’s Point of View

-Early in the Yoga Sutras, Patanjali describes the five “modifications” of the mind.
-They are the ways in which the mind plays tricks on us—or tries to.
+Early in the Yoga Sutras, Patanjali describes the five modifications of the mind.
+They are ways the mind plays tricks on us—or tries to.

-Now that we understand how the mind works, we can use awareness of the ways our minds interfere with our ability to be peaceful, spiritual beings.
-We are ready to learn the techniques of yoga.
+With awareness of the ways our minds interfere with our ability to be peaceful, spiritual beings, we are ready to learn the techniques of yoga.
 Specifically, we can learn concentration and meditation, yogic practices that will help us overcome the limiting distractions of the mind.

 Would you like to explore more yoga topics in depth—perhaps with a group of yoga friends?
 Get your copy of Yoga Circles, A Guide to Creating Community off the Mat.
 You’ll find lots of topics and activities for living the yoga lifestyle and enjoying time with like-minded yogis!
 Click here to order!